jamshid-python/Calc_oneline-python/README.md

 # Calc_oneline-python
-# Make a calculator in oneline code
+# Make a calculator in one line code
 https://github.com/jamshid-python/